rplevy/contrib-repl/README.md

 (pom/add-dependencies :coordinates '[[contrib-repl "0.0.1"]]
                       :repositories {"clojars" "http://clojars.org/repo"})
-(require '[contrib-repl.manually :refer [add-contrib-deps]])

-(add-contrib-deps) ; add all of the contrib libraries
+(require '[contrib-repl.manually :refer [add-contrib-deps]]) (add-contrib-deps) ; add all of the contrib libraries

-You can also add a subset of the contrib libraries:
+You can also add just a subset of the contrib libraries:

 (add-contrib-deps ["tools.nrepl" "core.match"]) ; only add these libraries
 ```